-The Company's CSR initiatives usually involve seffing the foundation of variousprograms at a small scale to learn from onground realities geffing feedback fromcommunity and then puffing an enhanced sustainable model to ensure maximum benefit to thecommunity.
-During the year the Company's spending on the CSR activities has beenmarginally less than the required amount.
-However the amount short spent shall be spentduring the year 2017-18.
+The Company's CSR initiatives usually involve setting the foundation of variousprograms at a small scale to learn from on-ground realities getting feedback fromcommunity and then putting an enhanced sustainable model to ensure maximum benefit to thecommunity.
+During the year the Company's spending on CSR has been more than thestatutorily required.

 Pursuant to the Listing Regulations Corporate Governance Report along with theAuditors' Certificate regarding compliance of conditions of Corporate Governance is made apart of the Annual Report.

 The Board of Directors met 6 (six) times during the financial year 2018-19.
 The detailsof the composition of Board of Directors Corporate Social Responsibility Committee AuditCommittee other committees of the Board meetings of the board and committees andattendance of directors at the Board and committee meetings and implementation of VigilMechanism are given in the Corporate Governance Report forming part of this Annual Report.

 Particulars of Loans given Investments made Guarantees given and Securities provided

 Particulars of loans given investments made and guarantees given are given in note no.11 44 3 7 and 39 to the standalone financial statements.
 The Company in its capacityof promoter has pledged 10718160 shares of Sarda Metals & Alloys Limited and114835000 of Madhya Bharat Power Corporation Limited with the lenders of respectivecompanies for loans granted to the them by the lenders.
 The loans and the guarantees givenare utilized by the recipients for their business purposes.
 Members are requested to referthe notes for details which are not repeated here for the sake of brevity.